mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the Marches is limitless.

-Many adventures fall into one of several general types, some of which are uniquely ‘Traveller’ whilst others are more generic.
-Exactly what ‘feels right’ to any given Referee or group of players can vary considerably.
+Many adventures fall into one of several general types, some of which are uniquely 'Traveller' whilst others are more generic.
+Exactly what 'feels right' to any given Referee or group of players can vary considerably.
 Some adventure types are outside the usual Traveller experience and may jar with the setting as it is perceived by many players.
 This does not mean that playing a game of this type is